How Light Travels

 A shadow forms when an opaque object blocks light.
 The shadow is always on the opposite side from the light source.

-Shadow size depends on the angle of the light: when the light source is directly above, the shadow is short; when the sun is low (early morning or late afternoon), shadows are long.
+Shadow size depends on the angle of the light: when the sun is overhead at noon, shadows are short.
+When the sun is low near sunrise/sunset, shadows are very long.